emm-dee/ha_rancher_test_cluster/README.md

 * **kubectl** It needs to be accessible to your shell as the command `kubectl`

 ## Config:
 * Fill in variables.
 This project comes with an `example.tfvars` file to show how the variables should be filled in.
-Easiest way to get it working is to just rename it to `terraform.tfvars` and **fill in your required values**
+Easiest way to get it working is to just rename it to `terraform.tfvars` and **fill in your required values**.
+Not all values need to be edited, read the comments in `example.tfvars` for some more info.
 * SSH Keys.
 Generate them using your own method and drop the pub key into the `keys/` directory, you'll want to put your public ssh key in here.
 Be sure to set the path to the key in the `tfvars` file.
 * Edit the cloud-init if you want to (more info below)
 * Regarding route 53 and the zones: The zone should already be setup in R53.
 Fill in the zone ID and domain name in the tfvars.